Linguistics Courses (LING)

 LING:3860 German Language and Society 3 s.h.

 Introduction to sociolinguistics in context of German-speaking countries; major topics include German dialects, regional and social variation in contemporary German, minority and immigrant languages in German-speaking countries, language and national identity, multilingualism, educational policies related to language teaching and learning, linguistic purism, language use in digital contexts, and language change.
 Taught in German.
-Requirements: GRMN:2002, GRMN:2020, or a higher-level course in German.
+Requirements: GRMN:2002 or equivalent transfer coursework or a placement test score at the GRMN:2002 level or higher.
 Same as GRMN:3860.

 LING:4010 Undergraduate Practicum in Teaching English as a Second Language 3 s.h.